Propagation of radical ideas in societies with memory: competition between radical strength and social cohesion: Conclusion

 In this work we have proposed a simple compartmental model, inspired by epidemiological models, to describe the dynamics of radical ideas in a society with memory.
 The model reasonably predicts under what conditions the radical group remains in marginal expressions, achieves a stable presence, or eventually manages to impose itself as the main expression.

 The model depends strongly on two parameters.
 One of them, $\Lambda$, represents the number of susceptible individuals that each radical persuades into joining the group while professing that ideology, thus representing a measure of the strength of that group.
-The other quantity, $\Omega$, plays the same role as $\Lambda$, but for the recovered group, and ensures the disappearance of radicals whenever its value exceeds $\Lambda$.
+The other quantity, $\Omega$, plays the same role as $\Lambda$, but for the immunized group, and ensures the disappearance of radicals whenever its value exceeds $\Lambda$.
 This parameter can be interpreted from a sociological point of view, noting that the specific literature agrees that radicalization arises less frequently in highly cohesive societies.
 High cohesion implies, on the one hand, a reasonable level of social welfare related to economic aspects, public health, low level of inequality and respect for minorities (linked in our model to the parameter $\delta$); but also to the fact that all groups that make up society feel duly integrated, the existence of shared values and a strong interconnection and solidarity among its members (aspects related to $\beta$).
 Given that $\Omega$ is constructed based on these two parameters, we consider that it can represent a reasonable measure of social cohesion.

-The model also highlights the important of intervention strategies on vulnerable populations as a tool to control radicalization.
+The model also highlights the importance of intervention strategies on vulnerable populations as a tool to control radicalization.
 The difficulties faced by deradicalization programs and intelligence services in combating violent radicalization suggest the need for a paradigm shift, in which greater importance is given to strategies aimed at preventing radicalization in its early stages\cite{grossman2016stocktake,rousseau2017and}.
 Examples include interventions in educational settings aimed at youth and adolescents\cite{tsintsadze2014groupthink, bhui2012public}, or roundtable discussions to include minority representatives \cite{keeble201810}.
-These types of interventions aim at increasing the interaction between recovered and susceptible individuals, so they can be associated with an increase of $\beta$ (and hence of $\Omega$).
+These types of interventions aim at increasing the interaction between immunized and susceptible individuals, so they can be associated with an increase of $\beta$ (and hence of $\Omega$).
+In the context of this model, we have seen that these measures, although they do not stop the advance of radicalization, they flatten the curve and manage to maintain it at negligible levels in the long term.